 When companies rely heavily on technology, there’s a very real risk of losing the human touch in the marketing practice.
 That’s because many martech solutions reduce customers to numbers—as just another faceless entry in the database.

-Tyler Douglas, chief marketing and sales officer at Vision Critical and author of The Enterprise Guide to Marketing Technology, predicts that forward-thinking companies will increasingly turn to martech solutions that help them humanize their customers.
+Tyler Douglas, chief marketing and sales officer at Vision Critical, predicts that forward-thinking companies will increasingly turn to martech solutions that help them humanize their customers.

 “CMOs and other members of the C-suite will realize that all the data they get from martech is no substitute for authentic engagement,” says Douglas about his martech prediction.
 “Customers are more than just the wake of their data; their value is more than the sum of the trail of activities and data they leave behind.
 Marketers must go beyond data.”